 Funny Memory Problems in the Elderly

 Finding something funny in the following incidents is not a way to ridicule old folks, but to enjoy them.
-Even while we smile or laugh we remember everlasting principles like the following:
+Even while we smile or laugh we remember eternal principles like the following:

 - Respect the elderly.